 Addressing Complex Moderation Challenges

 Escalating complex or sensitive issues to senior moderators, managers, or legal teams for further review and action when necessary.
+Well-defined escalation procedures ensure that high-risk content, legal issues, and cases requiring notification of authorities are managed correctly.

 Identifying Patterns and Trends in User Content